ramsaylanier/WordExpress/README.md

 2) Need to make layouts work better.
 Currently, you create a custom field in wordpress for each page called 'react_layout" and just type the name of a React component that will server as the pages "layout."
 It could be better.
 Ideally, I'd write a companion WordPress plugin that comes complete with some standard custom fields that work directly with this project.

 3) Work on developing more complex queries.
 The WordExpressDatabase object is currently expandable, meaning after importing the default from `wordexpress-schema` you can add Sequel models and queries to it before passing it into WordExpressGraphQLSchema.
 However, WordExpressGraphQLSchema is **not** expandable.
 This should be a thing.

+4) Figuring out how to get WordPress shortcodes to work.
+I'd only expect that built in WordPress shortcodes would work (i.e `[caption]`, but they don't currently.
+It would require parsing the post_content field and then recognizing short codes and then probably building a unique React component for each shortcode.